aws-samples/amazon-ecs-firelens-examples/examples/fluent-bit/elastic-cloud/README.md

 },
 ```

-This is optional too; another option is to use regular Elasticsearch credentials to connect to Elastic Cloud in the options map:
+This is optional; you can also use regular Elasticsearch credentials to connect to Elastic Cloud in the options map:

 ```
 "logConfiguration": {